 9:50 - The VALES survey: a new look to the molecular gas content in low-redshift galaxies - Eduardo Ibar

-Eduardo Ibar will present a new extragalactic survey that characterises dusty galaxies at low redshifts: the Valparaíso ALMA Line Emission Survey (VALES).
+Eduardo Ibar will present a new extragalactic survey that characterizes dusty galaxies at low redshifts: the Valparaíso ALMA Line Emission Survey (VALES).
 He will then introduce the use of ALMA Band-3 CO(1-0) and APEX SEPIA Band-5 CO(2-1) observations to study the molecular gas content in a sample of ~100 main-sequence (and starburst) star-forming galaxies up to z=0.35.
 The galaxies are far-IR bright [L_IR/Lo = 10^(10-12)Lo] emitters selected from the H-ATLAS survey over ∼160 deg^2 and present a rich wavelength coverage.
-They have spectroscopically detected (>5sigma in a previous Herschel campaign) 27 galaxies in [CII] and ~60 galaxies in CO, facilitating a characterisation of the ISM state in some of these galaxies via PDR modelling.
+They have spectroscopically detected (>5sigma in a previous Herschel campaign) 27 galaxies in [CII] and ~60 galaxies in CO, facilitating a characterization of the ISM state in some of these galaxies via PDR modeling.
 One-third of the ALMA targets are spatially resolved in CO, facilitating exploration of the global Schmidt-Kennicutt law, and a kinematical interpretation of the star-formation activity.
 A non-negligible fraction of galaxies is found to be molecular gas-rich (f_gas>30%), fractions which are similar to those found in normal high-redshift star-forming galaxies.
 Eduardo will show the prospects of this campaign by introducing the follow-up campaigns we are leading from Valparaíso.

 Recent surveys at submillimeter bands have discovered hundreds of strongly lensed high-redshift submillimeter galaxies (SMGs), opening new exciting opportunities for follow-up studies of their ISM.
 We have thus carefully selected such a sample of z~2-4 SMGs and conducted the largest studies of the submillimeter H2O lines at high-redshift.
 The dominance of far-infrared pumping excitation is confirmed for the H2O lines, offering a unique diagnostic of both the far-infrared field and the dense warm molecular gas.
 With a large multi-J CO line survey, we find the CO ladders are consist of at least two excitation components, being similar to those of the local star-bursting ULIRGs.
-Using LVG modelling, they derive the gas properties and discover a tight correlation between gas pressure and star formation efficiency.
-Using the ALMA high spatial-resolution images, they can study the CO, H2O (for the first time), and dust emission in sub-kpc scale and modelling the gas kinematics.
+Using LVG modeling, they derive the gas properties and discover a tight correlation between gas pressure and star formation efficiency.
+Using the ALMA high spatial-resolution images, they can study the CO, H2O (for the first time), and dust emission in sub-kpc scale and modeling the gas kinematics.

 11:50 - Deep into the Water Fountains: ALMA observations - Andrés Pérez-Sánchez